Tsiompanis/BasicNeuralNet/README.md

 # Basic Neural Network implementation in C++

-**About:** This program creates basic Neural Networks that can be trained, tested and exported.
+**About:** This program creates basic artificial Neural Networks that can be trained, tested and exported.

 ## How to use: